siddhantdev/bashscripts/README.md

-# bashscripts
+# Bash Scripts
-All the simple scripts I mess around with
+A repository of all the simple bash scripts I write.

+Run install.sh to load all the scripts.